ccloquet/horeca_registry/README.md

 _Benefits:_
   - for the customer: **easy** to use, the contact details must be entered only once. **Trust** through encryption and transparency, no data is shared with the government or with third parties, code is open-source
-  - for the place owner: **effortless + trust**: the contacts are deleted automatically, no inference about the place frequentation can be made
+  - for the place owner: **effortless + trust**, the contacts are deleted automatically, no inference about the place frequentation can be made
-  - for the tracing centre: electronic data can be **queried faster** than paper (
+  - for the tracing centre: electronic data can be **queried faster** than paper

 _How it works:_